van conversion mistakes - IMG 7520

 • Complex solutions when simple ones work better

-The Solution: Simple, reliable bed designs work better than complex mechanisms.
-Fixed beds or simple convertible platforms provide better long-term reliability.
+The Fix: Simple, dependable bed designs work better than complex setups.
+Fixed beds or simple fold-out platforms provide better long-term dependability.

 Component and Material Failures